 Key approaches include:

 Open communication and two-way traffic: Advertise late announcements regarding company performance and how that might affect them.
-Employees can ask questions, voice concerns, and even solve some.
+Employees can ask questions, voice concerns, and even resolve some issues.

 Mental Health Support: Offer 24/7 access to counselling services and mental health helplines.
 Regular wellness workshops can also help employees manage stress and maintain emotional well-being.

-Recognition While Facing Uncertainty: Employees caught in uncertainty about their future would feel appreciated with just a thank-you note or a token of appreciation given while meeting or addressing them through e-mails.
+Recognition While Facing Uncertainty: Employees caught in uncertainty about their future would feel appreciated with just a simple thank-you note or a token of appreciation given when meeting or addressing them through emails.

 4. Rethink HR Processes for Agility

 Static policies and manual processes are inadequate for handling erratic market conditions.
-Agile HR systems provide the flexibility needed to respond swiftly to change.
+Agile HR systems offer the flexibility necessary to respond quickly to change.

 Practical actions include:

-Digital HR Tools: HR should automate the processing of payroll, attendance, and leave to free up more strategic time.
+Digital HR Tools: HR should automate payroll, attendance, and leave processing to free up more strategic time.
 Analytics dashboards and AI-powered tools also help identify workforce trends, enhance decision-making, and improve employee experience.

 Policy Flexibility: Leave, remote working, and significant performance review policies should be flexible during lean economic times.
-The flexible policies would avoid employee burnout and increase retention.
+Flexible policies would help avoid employee burnout and increase retention.

 Data-Driven Decision Making: Predictive analytics can identify declining engagement or productivity indicators.
-Such insights permit HR to act before attrition or operational setbacks occur.
+Such insights enable HR to take action before attrition or operational setbacks occur.

 Conclusion

 HR leaders cannot stop macroeconomic changes; however, they can help their companies prepare to adjust.
-The main thrust must remain building an emotionally supported, skilled, and resilient workforce.
+The primary focus must remain on building an emotionally supported, skilled, and resilient workforce.
 By investing in proactive planning, building capacity, and fostering open communication, HR professionals can help Indian businesses and their people navigate uncertain times.
 As the national economy shifts, strategic HR practices will largely determine how businesses respond, bounce back, and grow.